-This is a trendy, modern and very sensitive stethoscope built for ‘techy’ medics and is the best stethoscope for those that prefer some technology on every instrument.
+This is a trendy, modern and very sensitive appliance built for ‘techy’ medics and is ideal for those that prefer some technology on every instrument.

 It has many advanced features that help to lower background noise by about 85%, making auscultation an awesome experience.
 It is very sensitive and can amplify sounds by up to 24 times!

 It has a functional LCD screen that displays the sound level, battery percentage, and even the patient’s heart rate.
 It also has the ability to record and save up to twelve 30 second clips that you can replay for your patients to listen to, attach to reports and review with your colleagues.